 Sources of conventional health information seem to be trumpeting the catchphrase plant based diet.
 Notice the word “vegetarian” or “vegan” is not used perhaps because the vast majority of people find such a diet and its common, associative terms unappealing.

 Estimates on the number of people who never eat meat varies somewhere between a paltry 3-6%.
 Even more telling, the vast majority (75%) who identify as vegetarian end up omnivores again within a few years.

 Surprisingly, the Vegetarian Resource Group estimates that only 20-30% of people are good candidates for vegetarianism.
 (1)

-Perhaps this is the reason for this new semantic trend which attempts to repackage vegetarianism simply as a “a healthy plant based diet”.
+Perhaps this is the reason for this new semantic trend which attempts to repackage vegetarianism simply as “a healthy plant based diet”.
 Note even cow milk substitutes are now called plant based milk instead of simply dairy-free.